 Southern Union Ambassadors serve as the official host and hostess group for various activities on campus including orientation, registration, recruitment days, tutorial sessions, tournaments, homecoming, and graduation.
 Membership is limited to those selected by a screening process.
 Ambassadors must maintain a 2.75 cumulative grade point average and their conduct must be above reproach.
 Southern Union Ambassadors represent the top students at Southern Union.
-Students apply for consideration through the Dean of Student Development.
+Students apply for consideration through the Assistant to the Dean of Student Affairs.

-STUDENT RECORDS POLICY

-As Provided By
+STUDENT RECORDS POLICY As Provided By Public Law 93-380: Protection of Rights and

-Public Law 93-380: Protection of Rights and Privacy of Parents and Students
+Public Law 93-380: Protection of Rights an Privacy of Parents and Students